September 12, 2019

 One of the first things a community needs to figure out is how many events they want to have throughout the year.
 One big event per month?
 Smaller, more intimate events throughout each month and one big event per quarter?
 The decision made will set the tone on how the community will market each event and how much money the community will be willing to spend.

-To market a senior care event well, there are some fundamentals that can help you get your ROI and make sure your event is as successful as possible.
+To market a senior living event well, there are some fundamentals that can help you get your ROI and make sure your event is as successful as possible.

 First, be sure to prepare all of the collateral you need to promote the event well in advance so you aren’t scrambling a couple of weeks beforehand.
 A good rule of thumb is to receive all of the collateral you need a month and a half to two months in advance of the actual event.